Skip to content

 Technical Evaluation

-Platform evaluation starts by mapping current process steps and identifying where a bounded pilot can improve coordination and decision traceability.
+Evaluation starts by mapping your current process and identifying where a bounded pilot can improve coordination and decision traceability.

-A typical first call covers current process mapping, pilot scope, and integration boundaries.
+A typical first call covers process mapping, pilot scope, and integration boundaries.